yakir12/Dizzy.jl/docs/rpi4-julia-sysimage-manual.md

 - **`stmts.jl` is hardware-aware.** Anything that doesn't run during the trace pass on the Pi won't get precompiled.
 Make sure your trace exercises representative code paths.
+- **Runtime C libraries that are `find_library`'d at module load** (PulseAudio for WAV.jl, possibly others) must be installed in the container too, or their bound paths get baked in as `""` and `ccall`s fail on the Pi with `undefined symbol: ...` pointing at the julia binary itself.
+Install the same `lib*` apt packages in the container as on the Pi.
+If you hit a new `undefined symbol` after deploying, identify which library exports that symbol and apt-install it in the container, then rebuild.
-- The container is ephemeral; without a committed image, gcc and the depot disappear when you `exit`.
+- The container is ephemeral; without a committed image, gcc, libpulse0, and the depot disappear when you `exit`.
 Use the `podman commit` step in §2, or accept the rebuild cost.